I have always loved dumplings! They are comfort food for me. Some might not like the slightly chewy taste, but me, I can’t get enough of it!

-- Divide the dough into 4 pieces on lightly floured surface and from each piece roll about 3/4 inch in diameters.
-Cut the rolled dough into about 3/4 inch long pieces/dumplings.
+- Divide the dough into 4 pieces on a lightly floured surface and from each piece roll about 3/4 inch in diameters.
+Cut the rolled dough into about 3/4-inch-long pieces/dumplings.

 - Bring the water to boil with salt (2 tbsp.
 Salt per gallon of water), and drop maybe half dumplings into the large pot of boiling water...
 Or enough not to overcrowd the pot.

 - When the dumplings rise to the surface they are done, about 2-3 minutes.
-Lift them with the slotted spoon, drain and place into bowl.
+Lift them with the slotted spoon, drain, and place into a bowl.
 Cover until all of them are done.

 - Preheat the oil in the frying pan with garlic, scallions and drop cooked dumplings in.
 Turn a few times until they look slightly golden brown.

-- Meanwhile, mix 1 teaspoon of gochugaru (Korean red hot chili pepper flakes) with 3 tablespoons of low sodium broth or stock.
-Season if necessary with splash of soy sauce or salt.
+- Meanwhile, mix 1 teaspoon of gochugaru (Korean red-hot chili pepper flakes) with 3 tablespoons of low sodium broth or stock.
+Season if necessary, with a splash of soy sauce or salt.
 Then pour over the dumplings.
 Let it cook for a few minutes just until it started to bubble.